 Things You Should Pack:

-Everything you will need during your visit here, there´s very little buy here.
+Everything you will need during your visit here, there´s a very little buy here.
 So if you’re forget something at home, will you most likely not be able to buy it here.

 I only brought my carry-on backpack only during my visit with the only extra thing being my snorkelling gear for the amazing underwater world Comoros and especially Moheli Island has to offer.